vargasmichael/phase-1-practice-cc-duck-manager/README.md

 ## Deliverable One

 When the page loads, fetch the ducks and display each duck image in the `#duck-nav`.
+You may need to do something to make sure your `script` tag is working in the HTML first...

 ## Deliverable Two